 Three policies cover the practical range of needs.

 Thompson Sampling is our recommendation for most experiments.
-It uses conjugate priors: Beta-Bernoulli for conversion rate, Gamma-Poisson for claim frequency.
+It uses conjugate priors: Beta-Bernoulli for conversion rewards.
 At each selection, it samples from each arm’s current posterior distribution and picks the arm with the highest sampled value.
 Arms with wide posteriors (few observations) get explored; arms with narrow posteriors that are clearly worse get de-prioritised.
 It is Bayesian in the right sense: uncertainty drives exploration, and exploration reduces as evidence accumulates.
+The current implementation supports Beta-Bernoulli (conversion) rewards only; frequency-based reward models are planned for a future release.

 The Beta-Bernoulli update is the simplest.
 A bind is alpha += 1; a no-bind is beta += 1.
 After 200 quotes on an arm that’s been converting at 15%, the posterior is approximately Beta(31, 171).
 Sampling from that distribution rarely produces values above 0.2, so the algorithm won’t waste quotes on arms that have clearly lost.

 UCB1 (Auer, Cesa-Bianchi & Fischer 2002) is the deterministic alternative.
-It scores each arm as mu_hat(a) + alpha * sqrt(2 * ln(t) / n(a)) — empirical mean plus an exploration bonus that shrinks as the arm accumulates observations.
+It scores each arm as mu_hat(a) + c * sqrt(2 * ln(t) / n(a)) — empirical mean plus an exploration bonus that shrinks as the arm accumulates observations.
 It is easier to explain to a compliance team because it is deterministic: given the same data, it always makes the same selection.
-The default alpha=1.0 is the theoretically motivated choice.
+The default exploration_coef=2.0 is the standard UCB1 coefficient.

 Epsilon-greedy exists as a sanity-check baseline.
 Before committing to Thompson or UCB, run epsilon-greedy for a few weeks to verify that your reward signal is sensible.
 If epsilon-greedy cannot identify a best arm after 500 observations, the reward definition needs revisiting.
 Not the algorithm.